 Pinpoint the source of vulnerabilities in your application with session metadata reported by your Contrast agent.
 As soon as you add the necessary configuration property to your agent file, the agent reports the information along with the rest of your standard vulnerability data to the Contrast UI.

 To send session metadata for your application to the Contrast UI, you must add the configuration settings to your agent configuration file.
 The build properties that the agent can report are branch name, build number, commit hash, committer, Git tag, repository, test run and version.
 You may include all or some of these properties, as desired.
+The system can store up to 255 characters for each build property.
+This metadata will be available to you as additional information for each vulnerability reported or as a way to filter them.
 See the following table for the configuration key that corresponds to each property.

 |UI label||Configuration key|